adeany/oidc-with-entra/README.md

 kubectl config use-context "$CLUSTER_NAME"
 ```

 Now, you are ready to test!
+You can interact with your cluster as you normally would.
+Please note that you will be prompted to login to Azure using your credentials.